akileshjayakumar/akileshjayakumar/README.md

 ### about-me

 <p>
-  👨‍💻  I'm currently a final-year Computer Science student at the University of Wollongong (SIM Campus).<br><br>
+  👨‍💻  i am currently a final-year computer-science student at the University of Wollongong (SIM Campus).<br><br>
-  🖥️  See my portfolio website at <a href="https://akileshjayakumar.vercel.app">https://akileshjayakumar.vercel.app</a><br>
+  🖥️  see my portfolio website at <a href="https://akileshjayakumar.vercel.app">https://akileshjayakumar.vercel.app</a>
 </p>

 <br>